 If you have serious issues with your PC and can’t fully boot into Windows 10, you must either repair or reinstall the operating system to get things working again.
 You need a bootable Windows 10 USB stick for that, and using another PC is the best way to create one from scratch.

 But what if you only have a Mac at hand?
-As you may’ve already found out, Microsoft’s Media Creation Tool does not work on macOS.
+As you may have already found out, Microsoft’s Media Creation Tool does not work on macOS.

 In that case, the best way to create a Windows 10 bootable USB for Mac is to manually format a flash drive and copy the relevant files into it using the Mac’s Terminal.
 There’s a storage-related factor at play, so the entire process can end up being somewhat complicated.

 What You Need to Create a Bootable Windows 10 USB on Mac